Background

 Customer Service

 Customer service can make or break you.
 One of my favorite places in L.A is Little Tokyo.
 I've written about it in this blog, but I haven't been there in a longtime.
-I wanted to buy someone some candy, and the internet recommended a shop which I will not name here, because it's a mom-and-pop store, and I want to vent about the way I was treated without hurting their business.
+I wanted to buy some candy, and the internet recommended a shop which I will not name here, because it's a mom-and-pop store, and I want to vent about the way I was treated without hurting their business.
 I put in their address in my phone, and followed the GPS to get there.
 I had no idea what was good, and I usually don't like to get sweets or food for someone without trying it first.

 The customer waiting in line in front of me raved about one of their candies, and I thought I buy a sample before getting other things.
 The guy behind the register said that they don't accept anything in cards below $15.
 After I paid him in cash, I decided to try it.
 The guy said: Sorry, you can't eat in here.
 I said: I want to buy a bunch of other things, but first, I want to see how I like this.
 He said: This isn't a restaurant.
 The owner, an older lady, passed me a dirty look.
 So, I walked out, and tried the candy outside of the store.
 It was awful, I threw it out, and walked away.
 (Image by Wolf Art)